MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-2022/get-started/sconfig-on-ws2022.md

 ## Add a local administrator

-To add additional users to the local Administrators group, use the **Add local administrator** option on the main menu.
+To add other users or groups to the local Administrators group, use the **Add local administrator** option on the main menu.

 To add a domain user account to the local Administrators group, perform the following steps.

 1. From the main menu, type `3` and press `Enter` to enter the **Add local administrator** settings menu.
-1. At the prompt provide the username and press `Enter`.
+1. At the prompt, provide the username and press `Enter`.

 The changes take effect immediately.